RobertoFreireFerrazPassos/EventSourcing-and-Cqrs/README.md

 - Test rabbitmq and receipts out of service

-- It seems that sometimes it does not send event via rabbitmq

-- Understand and see it can implement Circuit breaker with Polly
+- Understand and see how implement Circuit breaker or retry policy with Polly

 https://makolyte.com/csharp-circuit-breaker-with-polly/

-- Implement To do search for: "// TO DO"
+- Implement To do.
+Search for: "// TO DO"

 - Try to improve the repositories

 - It is duplicating menu items in database

+- Implement logic to avoid duplicate events when the kitchen api cannot save in outbox table after sending event

 </p></details>